Chapter 3:

 She ignored me and closed her eyes.
 She rapidly began reciting something.
 A spell, maybe?

 All around us, the building began to shake and collapse in on itself.
-I wasn't sure if this was as a result of the boiling pots of black powder about to erupt at any moment, or what my agent was doing.
+I wasn't sure if this was because of the boiling pots of black powder about to erupt at any moment, or what my agent was doing.

 The air around Aki began to spark and crackle with orange flashes and scattering embers.
 Her ponytail came loose and floated upwards, as if her entire hair was caught in zero gravity.
 When she opened her eyes, I was speechless.
 Her pupils were now a bright orange, surging with energy.
 Again, what the hell was she doing?
-What the hell kind of spell was that?
-Was it something level six fire mages normally do?
+What kind of spell was that?
+Was it something level-six fire mages normally do?

 Soon, the cocoon of web around her melted to the ground, dropping her with it.
-Calmly, she walked over to where I was still hanging from the ceiling by a thread, then melted my binds.
+Calmly, she walked over to where I was still hanging from the ceiling by a thread and melted my binds.
 I dropped to the ground with a crouch.

 "Aki, are you okay?"